 Geist would spend 30+ years traveling the country for the program, telling the stories of America’s most unique (and, Geist adds, “Let’s be honest, strange-people and places,”) while also filing reports during CBS’ coverage of Olympic Games, Super Bowls, World Series, and NCAA basketball tournaments.

 While Geist could rightfully boast of having nine bestselling books including Little League Confidential, Lake of the Ozarks, and Good Talk, Dad (the latter co-authored with his son Willie Geist of NBC News) not to mention his very own star on Hollywood’s Walk of Fame, he seems most proud of his 3rd Place finish in the Illinois State Fair Bake-Off (Yeast and “Quick Breads” Division.)

 “Bill Geist’s career is a blueprint for every aspiring journalist,” remarked John Idler, President and GM of WLS-TV/ABC7 Chicago and IBA Chairman of the Board.
 “As a renowned broadcast and print journalist and award-winning war photographer, Bill’s legacy is one of excellence.
 It is with great pride that we honor this outstanding journalist and native son and, last but not least, Illinois State Fair bake-off finalist.”

 Qualification for IBA Hall of Fame induction requires nominees to be native Illinoisans or have worked on their craft a significant number of years in the state.
-Geist’s Hall of Fame induction will take place later in 2020.
+Geist to be inducted in 2021.